avtzis/awesome-linux-ricing/README.md

 - [Minegrub](https://github.com/Lxtharia/minegrub-theme) -  A GRUB theme in Minecraft style.

 > [!NOTE]
-> To install the themes, follow the instructions provided in each theme's  repo.
+> To install a theme, follow the instructions provided in the respective theme's  repo.

 ## Display Managers